yue2388253/inet/tutorials/visualization/doc/step2.rst

 The model
 ---------

-The :ned:`SceneVisualizer` module is responsible for displaying the map.
-(Note that, :ned:`SceneVisualizer` can be used via ``visualizer``.)
-The ``sceneVisualizerType`` parameter is set to :ned:`SceneOsgEarthVisualizer`.
-It displays a map of some part of the earth as an integrated part of the 3D visualization of the simulation.
-The map is loaded from an external file, specified in the ``mapFile`` parameter.
-The visualizer's name contains *osg* refers to that map will be displayed only in 3D visualization.

-Adding a map to the simulation model requires adding coordinate system module to the model, because the map geographical coordinates are assigned to the coordinate system module.
+Adding a map to the simulation model requires adding coordinate system module to the network, because the map geographical coordinates are assigned to the coordinate system module.
 (In the next step we will explain the reason in detail.)
-We add an :ned:`OsgGeographicCoordinateSystem` module to the model and set the origin of the coordinate system in the ini file.
+We add an :ned:`OsgGeographicCoordinateSystem` module to the network and set the origin of the coordinate system in the ini file.

 We add the coordinate system to our model as follows.
 This snippet is